-Mo Monitoring Requirements BOAMP / L&RMP Section(s) Timing / Frequency Completed in 2022 Existing Dwellings Inspections of the dwellings, access tracks, and asset protection zones (APZs) will be undertaken as part of annual monitoring to identify maintenance requirements.
+Monitoring Requirements BOAMP / L&RMP Section(s) Timing / Frequency Completed in 2023 Inspections of the dwellings, access tracks, and asset protection zones (APZs) will be undertaken as part of annual monitoring to identify maintenance requirements.
 These inspections will focus on fencing, weeds, and unauthorised access / disturbance.
-Section 3.5 of BOAMP Annually for LOQ Completed Habitat Augmentation and Nest Boxes Nest boxes will be inspected and maintained (or replaced) every two years following installation: Boxes 1-30, 31 - 125 and 126 - 319 Monitoring completed for nest boxes 1 - 319 Nest boxes 1 - 30 installed in April 2016 Section 3.8 of BOAMP monitoring required in 2022 Nest boxes 31 - 125 installed in February 2018 2022.
-Nest boxes 126 - 318 installed in July- August 2020 Weeds Target weed species will be mapped on an annual basis within the Project Disturbance Area and adjoining vegetation on Lots 12 and 13 (within 50 m of the project disturbance area boundary).
+Habitat Augmentation and Nest Boxes Nest boxes will be inspected and maintained (or replaced) every two years following installation: Nest boxes 1 - 30 installed in April 2016 Nest boxes 31 - 125 installed in February 2018 Nest boxes 126 - 318 installed in July- August 2020 Section 3.8 of BOAMP Boxes 1-30, 31 - 125 and 126 - 319 monitoring required in 2022.
+Monitoring completed for nest boxes 1 - 319 in 2022 and further monitoring required in 2024.
+Weeds Target weed species will be mapped on an annual basis within the Project Disturbance Area and adjoining vegetation on Lots 12 and 13 (within 50 m of the project disturbance area boundary).
 Additionally, weed mapping along Yalimbah Creek will also be undertaken as part of the ecological monitoring program.
 Section 12.1.1 of L&RMP Annually (KEQ, 50 m buffer and Yalimbah Creek) Completed (KEQ, 50 m buffer, Yalimbah Creek) Weed mapping for the BOA will be undertaken every two years and compared to the previous mapping to assess changes in the extent and density of target weeds.
 Monitoring results will be used to develop a control strategy for the following two years, identifying target locations and timing for primary and follow-up control.
-Section 3.10 of BOAMP Every 2 years from baseline survey for LOQ (BOA) Vertebrate Pest Assessment Monitoring of vertebrate pests will be undertaken using the same methods, locations and effort as the baseline assessment unless otherwise recommended in the annual monitoring reports.
+Section 3.10 of BOAMP Every 2 years from baseline survey for LOQ (BOA) Weed mapping for BOA updated in this report (2023).
+Vertebrate Pest Assessment Monitoring of vertebrate pests will be undertaken using the same methods, locations and effort as the baseline assessment unless otherwise recommended in the annual monitoring reports.
 This will enable results to be accurately compared to the baseline assessment.
-Section 3.11 Every 2 years from baseline survey for LOQ (BOA) Pest management to be conducted when weather conditions improve.
-Aerial Fauna Crossings A 12-month monitoring program of the two aerial fauna crossings will be undertaken using remote motion sensing Section 12.1.4 of L&RMP 12 months from installation of the crossings Aerial fauna crossings installed.
-Monitoring program proposed.
-Remote
+Section 3.11 Every 2 years from baseline survey for LOQ (BOA) Pest management to be conducted.
+Aerial Fauna Crossings A 12-month monitoring program of the two aerial fauna crossings will be undertaken using remote motion sensing cameras mounted on each pole (four Section 12.1.4 of L&RMP 12 months from installation of the crossings Aerial fauna crossings installed.
+Monitoring program started awaiting results.

-Monitoring Requirements BOAMP / L&RMP Section(s) Timing / Frequency Completed in 2022 cameras mounted on each pole (four cameras in total) once the crossings have been installed. cameras to be installed on either side of each crossing.
+Monitoring Requirements BOAMP / L&RMP Section(s) Timing / Frequency Completed in 2023 cameras in total) once the crossings have been installed.
 Threatened Flora Translocation - refer to Tetratheca juncea Translocation Management Plan (TjMP; Firebird 2015).
 Refer to TjMP Refer to TjMP Completed - refer to Tj Translocation Monitoring Report (Firebird 2021)